ciaranodonnell/ciaranodonnell.github.io/_posts/2020-04-29-shu-ha-ri-for-microservices.markdown

 ### Autonomy for Scale

 If services are autonomous and you're expecting them to be able to function without the synchronous involvement of other services, then you should be able to scale them independently.
-Keeping autonomy as a princple keeps you thinking this way.
+Keeping autonomy as a principle keeps you thinking this way.

 Having a separate database allows us to scale the database as we need, without the rest of the application having to scale the same way, it can also allow us to do things like denormalize, create read models, caches, and other optimizations to scale our services.

 ### Autonomy for Development Velocity

-If services are autonomous, with their own databases, and they dont need other services to run, then you will need to put standard contracts between them.
+If services are autonomous, with their own databases, and they don't need other services to run, then you will need to put standard contracts between them.
 Following that principle will mean your development teams aren't dependent on each other.
 One of the worst development coupling practices is to have a shared database.
 It means my service team can't make schema changes without affecting other teams, which overall makes development more complicated, and product velocity slower.

-Having seperate databases means that my service team can evolve our product at maximum velocity, as long as we meet our contracts.
+Having separate databases means that my service team can evolve our product at maximum velocity, as long as we meet our contracts.

 ### Ripple affect

-So abandoning the idea of the 'database per service' means you're avbandoning some (if not all) of your autonomy.
+So, abandoning the idea of the 'database per service' means you're abandoning some (if not all) of your autonomy.
 Autonomy causes other good things in microservices, like reliability, scale, development velocity, etc.

 Now it's not impossible to share a database while still trying to achieve the rest, but without the understanding of the principles and the practices, and how they interact, it's much harder.